8 of the world's best new penthouse suites

 (CNN) — Your own private oasis, high above the fray.
 That's what luxury hotel penthouses offer guests who are willing to pay a premium for some height and a lot of high design.

 Naturally, New York City is chock full of them.
 But there are also luxurious new penthouses in other, less expected corners of the globe.
-Here are eight of them:
+Here are eight in New York and beyond:

 1. The Silo, Cape Town, South Africa